 At Duke Kunshan University, we value continuous innovation.
 In that spirit, we are developing a new Institute of Applied Physical Sciences and Engineering (iAPSE). iAPSE has three critical missions: (1) interdisciplinary collaboration, (2) global leadership, and (3) knowledge in service to society.
 To fulfill its mission statement, iAPSE will build education programs and research centers that will offer academic opportunities and service to society.
 It will also act as a bridge between Duke Kunshan University and Duke, allowing both Duke Kunshan University and Duke to explore a broad spectrum of possibilities in international education, interdisciplinary research, cultural development, and technology transfer in China.

-We have proposed establishing an ECE MEng program at Duke Kunshan University due to the current strength of interdisciplinary education and research of Duke’s own ECE program.
+We have proposed establishing a Master of Engineering (MEng) program in ECE at Duke Kunshan University due to the current strength of interdisciplinary education and research of Duke’s own ECE program.
 Duke ECE has pursued interdisciplinary research projects through its collaboration with other departments, such as the Pratt School of Engineering, the Trinity College of Arts and Sciences, the School of Medicine, and more.
 Today, the ECE department is an important contributor to the quality of applied science and engineering at Duke.

 In addition, the ECE program itself is emblematic of world-class education and research.
 It is characterized by a firm engineering foundation, and further grounded by the classes and experience that showcase Duke’s unique liberal arts environment.
 The ECE department at Duke is currently home to 237 undergraduate students, 100 MS/MEng students, and 161 PhD candidates.
 No matter their degree, these ECE students are characterized by the depth and breadth of their engineering education, as well as their superior communication skills, and a profound appreciation for how engineering fits within the broader societal spectrum.